ChangWynn/CV/README.md

 # { TECH EXPERIENCE }

 ###### January-May 2023 (London, UK)
-## > MAKERS ACADEMY_
+## MAKERS ACADEMY
 ### Software Engineer Bootcamp

-Makers Academy is a prestigious coding bootcamp known for its immersive and collaborative learning environment. <br/> A 16 weeks curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.
+Makers Academy is a prestigious coding bootcamp known for its immersive and collaborative learning environment. <br/> It offers a 16 weeks curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

 #### Full-Stack Development
 - Planning and organising a full-stack project.